 Renewal of a rural, small-town civic plaza and main street.

 With a population of around 16,000, the rural town of Sulphur Springs set out to revitalize its town square, converting it from a parking lot to a public park that would host events and gatherings.
-Toole Design Group, which submitted the project to RBA, was the firm behind the towns’ numerous urban design and landscaping improvements.
+Ian Lockwood, a livable transportation engineer now affiliated with Toole Design Group, who submitted the project to RBA, led the planning process for the towns’ numerous urban design and landscaping improvements.

 Sulphur Springs Downtown provides a great example of how to bring small towns back to life.